LuSrodri/PA6-Facens-BlockGame/README.md

 ## 📝 What's missing - TO DO

- - Sync the game between the multplayers, so when the game restart when a new player enters the room;
+ - Sync the game between the multplayers, so the game restarts when a new player enters the room;
  - Create a condition to Win the Game, so it doesn't "last for ever";
  - Make the End Game screen appears when a player loses or win;